Summer sundress season, the best season.

 It also doesn’t have to be flowing, gauzy, and smock-like.

-Like a fine piece of art, there is no right or wrong way to design a sundress.
+Like a fine piece of art, there is no right or wrong way to design or wear a sundress.
 But there are certain things to look for when choosing the perfect frock.

 Finding The Right Sundress Checklist